Latin American and Latina/o Studies

 Sure, you’ll be introduced to important historical figures and learn about events that shaped the world beyond the borders of nearly two dozen countries.
 But, you’ll also better understand you or your neighbor’s family history, how your co-worker’s political values were shaped, and why the Catholic Church is thriving in Latin American countries — invaluable cultural understanding tools for success in an increasingly diverse world.

-Emily M. Kennedy ’15 will spend a year abroad thanks to a Fulbright award.
+Emily M. Kennedy ’15 spent a year abroad thanks to a Fulbright award.
 Kennedy, a global studies major who minored in Spanish, political science, and Latin American studies, received a Fulbright Research Grant to study a social movement to improve water access in a rural community near Buenos Aires, Argentina.
-She leaves in March 2016.